isomerpages/nyp-sirs/_digital-programmes/5f-data-driven-sales-approach.md

 decisions are made along their purchase journeys.
 From now on, companies that stand out will be the ones that can provide these solutions – seamlessly and intuitively.</p>

-<h4>Who Should Attend</h4>
-<p>This workshop is designed for individuals who are looking to understand the change in consumer behaviour in order to adapt
-their marketing plans and seek clear direction to drive breakthrough in business growth.</p>

 <h4>Outline</h4>
 <ul>
 <li>Appreciating why customer data is critically important in driving business results</li>